Maedea9/portfolio1/README.md

 + Git
 + HTML
 + CSS
++ JavaScript

-> Used HTML and CSS to work on this project and Linters configuration provided by Microverse.
+> Used HTML, CSS, JavaScript to work on this project and Linters configuration provided by Microverse.

 <details>
   <summary>Portfolio</summary>